Skip to main content

 00:26:16:13 – 00:26:39:09

-So I think kind of group sharing of responsibility has been something that’s been good for us of technology still a challenge.
-So maybe slightly, but we started on the price of this process.
+So I think kind of group sharing of responsibility has been something that’s been good for us.
+Technology’s still a challenge.
+When we started on the price of this process.
 I thought we would gather all these data points.
-We’ll put everything into the system of having the carbon footprint sort of metrics and data, and you kind of then forget that you’ve just got to keep doing that.
+We’ll put everything into the system, we’ll have the carbon footprint sort of metrics and data, and you forget that you’ve just got to keep doing that.

 00:26:39:09 – 00:27:00:18

-So that time goes go the first time.
-It’s like an ongoing thing of making sure that for us it’s like quarterly data drives for the whole business where we understand actually, you know, our purchasing is, you know, what the impact of those different purchasing decisions we’re making, but we also work with suppliers.
-So we kind of push some of the responsibility somewhere where we’ve got kind of big enough and strong enough relationships.
+So that pain that goes the first time is an ongoing thing of making sure that for us it’s like quarterly data drops for the whole business where we understand what our purchasing is, what the impact of those different purchasing decisions we’re making, but we also work with suppliers.
+So we kind of push some of the responsibility.
+Where we’ve got kind of big enough and strong enough relationships.

 00:27:00:18 – 00:27:16:21

 We push some of the responsibility to our supply chain and said, Could you supply us the data in this format on a quarterly basis?
 And we plug it into our system.
-So, you know, I’m kind of a great believer of trying to do this as little as possible.
-And some of these things are it’s a big challenge.
-You can’t get help where you can.
+So, you know, I’m kind of a great believer of trying to do this as little as possible on some of these things.

 00:27:16:23 – 00:27:39:09

-Absolutely.
-So you try to you know, we’re trying to be we’re busy doing all these other things.
+We’re trying to be we’re busy doing all these other things.
 So actually, if we can share some of that load, that’s really useful to do.
 So the supplier suppliers have be great on that.
 And I think also probably the obvious one which you have mentioned is cost.
-And when you when you look at the different options available through if you’re making purchasing decisions in your business.
+And when you when you look at the different options available, be it through if you’re making purchasing decisions in your business.

 00:27:39:11 – 00:28:01:05

-So you know, for us, you know, the purchase of one of our big obstacles and our impacts was around the use of virgin plastics and actually buying non virgin plastic feedstocks was much more expensive, up to 30% more expensive than the Virgin stuff.
+So you know, for us, one of our big obstacles and our impacts was around the use of virgin plastics and actually buying non virgin plastic feedstocks was much more expensive, up to 30% more expensive than the Virgin stuff.
 So it was trying to understand if that’s actually one of our key metrics that we want to move, what’s the impact of that?

 00:28:01:05 – 00:28:24:09

 And, you know, do we feel confident as a business that we can do that and take our customers on with us?
 And I think so.
-There are there are costs, you know, considerations is time considerations as well.
-And but for us, we very much see this as an investment the same way you would invest in, you know, its infrastructure or fleet infrastructure or whatever that you might need as a business to kind of grow and develop.
+There are there are costs, you know, considerations, time considerations as well.
+For us, we very much see this as an investment the same way you would invest in IT infrastructure or fleet infrastructure or whatever that you might need as a business to kind of grow and develop.

 00:28:24:11 – 00:28:45:15

 We’ve seen this in the same way.
-And actually for us, you know, over time, I think it’s definitely ahead of time where, you know, we’re in a net positive sort of position or as a result of the investments we’ve done because we’ve actually seen, you know, great feedback from clients, clients giving us a big share of that business, those sorts of things, which were both, you know, the primary goal of these things, but that just kind of sort of spilled out from it.
+And actually for us, you know, over time, I think it’s definitely ahead of time where, you know, we’re in a net positive position as a result of the investments we’ve done because we’ve actually seen, you know, great feedback from clients, clients giving us a bigger share of their business, those sorts of things, which were not, you know, the primary goal of these things, but that just kind of sort of spilled out from it.

 00:28:45:17 – 00:29:07:06